-The financial statements are prepared under the historical cost convention.
-The financial statements have been presented in Rial Omani ("RO") which is also the functional currency of the Company.
+The financial statements have been presented in Rial Omani ("RO") which is also the functional currency of the Company, and all values are rounded to the nearest thousands (RO '000) except where otherwise stated.

 A summary of significant accounting policies, which are consistent with those used in the previous year are set out below.